JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 absL (LInt i) = undefined
 absL lbool = lbool
 ```
+`undefined` is a useful standin for when you need a function stub.
+However if you try and run Haskell code with `undefined` in it,
+if Haskell tries to evaluate the `undefined`, it'll crash. `undefined` has type `a`, so it can stand in for literally anything.
+People also commonly refer to `undefined` as "bottom."

 But what do we do here?
 The first idea is to try Haskell's `if` construct:
 ```Haskell
 absL :: Lit -> Lit